Degree conditions forcing directed cycles: Semidegree threshold of with and

 \begin{lemma} Fix an integer $\ell\ge 9$ divisible by $3$ but not divisible by $4$, and let $G$ be an $n$-vertex graph with the minimum semidegree

 If $G$ contains a subgraph $H$ homomorphic to $C_4$ with $\delta^\pm(H) \geq \frac{n}{4}-o(n)$, then $G$ contains~$C_\ell$. \end{lemma}

 \begin{proof} Suppose for contradiction that $G$ is $C_\ell$-free.
 Since $H$ is a subgraph of a blow-up of~$C_4$, we refer to its parts as blobs.
 Let us now look what are the edges in $G$ that the vertices of a blob might induce.
 Clearly, no blob can contain a path of length $3$.
-Also, if there are $3$ disjoint edges in $G$ inside the blobs of $H$, then we find $C_\ell$ for any considered here~$\ell$.
+Also, if there are $3$ disjoint edges in $G$ inside the blobs of $H$, then we find~$C_\ell$ for any considered here~$\ell$.
 Indeed, when $\ell=9$, any edge inside a blob creates $C_9$, and for $\ell \ge 15$ we simply walk around the four blobs three-times and pick one edge inside a blob at a time.
 Therefore, we can remove at most~3 vertices from $H$ to get rid of all edges inside blobs.
 Similarly, any 3 disjoint edges in $G$ between a given pair of the non-consecutive blobs of $H$ creates $C_\ell$, hence removing at most 4 vertices in each blob destroys all such edges.

-We refer to the parts of $H$ in their cyclic order as $A$, $B$, $C$ and $D$, and call them blobs.
-By the discussion in the previous paragraph, we may assume that $V(H)$ induces a bipartite graph in $G$, and the only edges induced by $V(H)$ that are not in $E(H)$ goes between consecutive blobs in the reverse order.
-However, there can be only $o(n^2)$ such edges as $\delta^\pm(H) \geq \frac{n}{4}-o(n)$.
+We refer to the parts of $H$ in their cyclic order as $A$, $B$, $C$, and $D$, and call them blobs.
+By the discussion in the previous paragraph, we may assume that $V(H)$ induces a bipartite graph in $G$.
+Note that the only edges induced in $G$ by $V(H)$ that are not in $E(H)$ go between consecutive blobs in the reverse order.
+Moreover, since $\delta^\pm(H) \geq \frac{n}{4}-o(n)$, there are only $o(n^2)$ such edges.

-Let $T:=V(G)\setminus V(H)$.
+Among all the possible choices of such $H \subseteq G$ we select a one maximizing $|V(H)|$, and let $T:=V(G)\setminus V(H)$.
 Recall a sidewalk is a path of length $2$ starting and finishing in $V(H)$ with the middle vertex in $T$, and the value of a sidewalk is the change in the remainder modulo $4$ of cycle lengths that can be achieved by using this sidewalk.
-Also recall that two sidewalks are compatible if they are either vertex-disjoint, or, they share exactly one vertex which is then the sink of one of the sidewalks and the source of the other one.
+Also recall that two sidewalks are compatible if they are either vertex disjoint or they share exactly one vertex that is then the sink of one of the sidewalks and the source of the other one.
 As in the proof of \thmref{thm:main} for $k\ge5$, our aim is to find a compatible set of sidewalks that can be combined to a copy of $C_\ell$.